-In normal times, Oxford Bach Choir gives at least three major concerts each year, performing in the magnificent Sheldonian Theatre, in Oxford Town Hall and in St John the Evangelist Church, Iffley Road, Oxford.
+Oxford Bach Choir gives at least three major concerts each year, performing in the magnificent Sheldonian Theatre, in Oxford Town Hall, and in St John the Evangelist Church, Iffley Road, Oxford.
+Our music director and conductor is Benjamin Nicholas, Director of Music at Merton College, who follows in an illustrious line of conductors of the choir.
 The choir regularly performs with professional soloists and leading orchestras, including the London Mozart Players, City of Birmingham Symphony Orchestra, and the Royal Philharmonic Orchestra.

 Membership currently numbers around 150 auditioned singers who come from all walks of life and are drawn from the city, its surrounds and its universities.